openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 While the target installation requires exactly 2 nodes, this will be achieved by building support in the core installer for a "bootstrap plus 2 nodes" flow, and then using Assisted Installer's ability to bootstrap-in-place to remove the requirement for a bootstrap node.

-TODO: Finalize component delivery based on MCO team guidance.

-The delivery of RHEL-HA components will be opaque to the user and either come:
+The delivery of RHEL-HA components will be opaque to the user and be delivered as an [MCO Extension](../rhcos/extensions.md) in the 4.18 and 4.19 timeframes.

-* as an MCO Layer (this feature is targeting GA in 4.19),
-* as an extension (supported today), or
-* included, but inactive, in the base image
+A switch to [MCO Layering](../ocp-coreos-layering/ocp-coreos-layering.md ) will be investigated once it is GA in a shipping version of OpenShift.

 Configuration of the RHEL-HA components will be via one or more `MachineConfig`s, and will require RedFish details to have been collected by the installer.
 Sensible defaults will be chosen where possible, and user customization only where absolutely necessary.